 Climbing a Steep Incline

 If you are in a situation where you're driving up a very steep hill, like taking a tourist drive up on mountain toll road, the automatic transmission can be affected in the same way as if you were towing a heavy load.
 This is because gravity is pulling back on the vehicle and making the load on the engine much heavier.
 Use low gear whenever you're driving up a long, steep incline.

 Another technique that not everyone is aware of is using a low gear when driving down a long, steep hill in order to save your brakes.
 "Riding the brakes" down such a hill can overheat them, and in some cases, it can lead to failure.
 By switching to low gear and allowing the engine to "brake" for you, you are taking advantage of the compression of the engine pistons to absorb some of that force and slow your vehicle.
 You'll still need to use the brakes, but you will save them from some of the wear they would ordinarily experience.

 Shift When You Want To

-Normally, the whole point of an automatic transmission is that, unlike with a manual transmission, the transmission handles the shifting for you.
-However, there are also circumstances where the normal "gearing" of the transmission doesn't provide enough torque or power for the task at hand.
-In those cases, you may need to shift the automatic transmission into a lower gear.
-By understanding when it's appropriate to shift gears with an automatic transmission and how to get your car to shift when you want it to, you'll be a much smarter driver.
+Normally, the point of an automatic transmission is to handle the shifting for you (unlike a manual transmission).
+But in some cases you, may need to shift the automatic transmission to a lower gear.
+By understanding when it's appropriate to shift gears and how to get your car to shift when you want it to, you'll be a much smarter driver.